pseewald/vim-anyfold/README.md

     ```

     or choose a higher value to open some or all folds.
 5. You have successfully set up AnyFold and you are ready to try it out.
 For most cases, using the spacebar to toggle folds is the most convenient way of dealing with folds.
-If you'd like to open only one fold at a time, use `zo` instead of spacebar.
-Read further to learn more functionality.
+Note that this always recursively opens all folds under the cursor.
+If you don't like this, you can easily refold by placing the cursor somewhere inside the open fold and hitting "zx".
 6. Use the key combinations `[[` and `]]` to navigate to the beginning and end of the current block.
 Use `]k` and `[j` to navigate to the end of the previous block and to the beginning of the next block.
 7. In order to quickly fix indentation when needed, you can either use Vim's integrated `equalprg`, or set up an external autoindenter with AnyFold by